 Parts work & AIP model

 We all have parts!
 Parts work is based on Structural Dissociation Theory and Ego State Therapy.
-Have you ever or someone you know struggle to order form a menu and say something like "part of me wants to order salad because I'm trying to watch what I eat, but it's been a long day so another part of me really wants poutine even though I know I'll be up all night with heartburn"?
+Have you, or someone you know struggled to order from a menu and say something like "part of me wants to order salad because I'm trying to watch what I eat, but it's been a long day so another part of me really wants poutine even though I know I'll be up all night with heartburn"?
 Parts want the best outcome but sometimes our parts cannot agree, might not be fully aware of consequences, or they might not have been updated with present information due to trauma.

 Imagine that each folder holds information for survival of the species and daily life actions.
 Daily life folders help us navigate activities such as play, sleep, house cleaning, attachment, socializing, reproduction, and taking care of others.
 This is much needed for mental and behavioural functioning!
 Folders are categorized so the brain knows how to respond the next time an even slightly similar situation happens.
 These folders essentially form our worldview.

-Apps are initiated when there is a perceived threat, and run specific defence instructions on how to react based on a perceived threat such as an injury to the body, social rejection, and attachment loss.
-They hold information such as survival of the individual, and are involved with fight, flight, freeze, collapse, social submission, attachment cry, and recuperation.
+Apps are initiated when there is a perceived threat such as an injury to the body, social rejection, and attachment loss.
+They run specific defence instructions on how to react based on the perceived threat.
+They also hold information such as survival of the individual, and are involved with fight, flight, freeze, collapse, social submission, attachment cry, and recuperation.
 Apps also encode and store all pieces of events that are not completely processed.

 From the time we are born, our thoughts, feelings, and body sensations, as well as how we perceived others to behave and the meanings that go with those experiences are recorded and contained in these folders and apps.
 As we get older and add to our experiences, folders and apps evolve as they are reassessed and updated.